 One of the most important relationships any child can have is with their grandparents.
 Especially in today’s society where often both parents work full-time, grandparents more and more are becoming primary caregivers and responsible for raising the children.

 However, relationships with parents can often become strained following a divorce, limiting a grandparent’s access and time with the children.
 As a grandparent, what are your rights to visitation in this scenario?
 As a parent, can you limit your children’s exposure to grandparents that you view as potentially harmful influences on your child’s development?

-At The Law Office of Del Sardo & Montanari, we are prepared to help families effectively resolve these difficult issues.
+The Montanari Law Group, we are prepared to help families effectively resolve these difficult issues.
 Our family law attorneys have already worked with many clients across Wayne, Clifton, Little Falls, and Passaic County, and we are ready to put our knowledge, experience, and compassionate service to work for you today.

 Grandparent Visitation Laws in New Jersey

 New Jersey is traditionally one of the most progressive states when it comes to grandparent’s rights to visitation.
 New Jersey’s first legislation regarding grandparent’s rights to visitation (N.J.S.A.
 9:2-7.1) was enacted in 1972, amended in 1973, and amended further later in 1993.

 While this legislation recognizes a grandparent’s rights to visitation, an extremely important New Jersey Supreme Court Ruling in the case of Moriarty v Bradt is what determines exactly how grandparents must go about petitioning for the right to visit their grandchildren should say visitation be denied by a parent or parents.